Hypersensitivity to chronoception

 Consequences of hypersensitivity to chronoception

-The great anxiety generated by hypersensitivity to the passage of time can lead to a number of problems
+Anxiety caused by hypersensitivity to the passage of time can lead to several problems.

 Important

 It's important to remember that the person is not imposing their worry on purpose or to hurt others.
-Although having an extremely time-sensitive loved one can affect relationships with those around you, it's more constructive to find compromises to make everyone more comfortable.
+While having an extremely time-sensitive loved one may affect relationships with those around them, it's more constructive to find compromises to make everyone more comfortable.

 Scenario